krishnachaitanya9/inpainting-gmcnn-keras/README.md

 ### Requirements
 TensorFlow: 2.1 for GPU
 Keras: 2.3.1
-Use of conda as virtual environment and package manager recommeneded
+Use of conda as virtual environment and package manager recommended

 # Generative Multi-column Convolutional Neural Networks inpainting model in Keras
 **Keras** implementation of **GMCNN** (Generative Multi-column Convolutional Neural Networks) inpainting model originally proposed at NIPS 2018: